- Class: Actinopterygii

 Archer fish can be found in the Owens Aviary off Treetops Way at the San Diego Zoo.

 Uncommon hunter.
-While its hunter techniques are unusual, archer fish are quite common in the wild.
+While its hunter techniques are unusual, archer fish are quite common.
 But like all marine life, they are threatened by habitat destruction and pollutants in the water.
-These fish are collected from the wild for the pet trade.
-They are a popular aquarium fish because of their unique style of hunting.
+These fish are collected from the wilderness for the pet trade.
 The IUCN Red List of Threatened Species lists five types of archer fish—zebra, banded, primitive, small scale, and big scale—all with “stable” or “unknown” population trends.